LouisGariepy/gossip-glomers/README.md

 My solutions to Fly.io's [Gossip Glommers](https://fly.io/dist-sys/) problems in distributed systems.

 This repository include solutions to challenges up to and including 5c, and my implementation for distributed nodes.
-My implementation emphasize flexibility and a special attention to performance.
-It's not the simplest possible implementation, but it is fairly powerful.
+My implementation emphasize flexibility, correctness, and a special attention to performance.
+It's not the simplest, but it is fairly powerful.

 ## Common
 This crate contains messages common to all challenges, node implementations, ID handling and various other items necessary for the challenges.